|Unit||Dif. Index=50, SA|

 The questionnaire of manufacturing purchasing managers survey covers 12 questions related to production, new orders, export orders, existing orders, finished goods inventory, purchase, import, purchase prices, raw materials, inventory, employees, suppliers, delivery time, production and business activities expectation and etc..
 Diffusion index was calculated for each question, i.e. percentage of positive answers in number of enterprises plus half of the percentage in the same answers.

 PMI is a composite index, which was calculated according to five diffusion indices (group indices) and their weights.
 5 group indices and their weights are determined in accordance with their leading impact on the economy.
 Specifically, new orders index weighted 30 percent; production index weighted 25 percent; employees index weighted 20 percent; supplier delivery time index weighted 15 percent; raw materials inventory index weighted 10 percent.
 Of which, the supplier delivery time index is a converse index, and contrary calculation is needed when combines it into PMI.

-Data is revised when new data becomes available.
+Data are revised when new data becomes available.

 The purchasing managers’ survey is a monthly survey, the data of the survey fluctuates very much for the influences of seasonal factors.
-The released PMI composite index and sub-indices are seasonally adjusted data
+The released PMI composite index and sub-indices are seasonally adjusted.